tja4441/pokemon-card-estore/docs/DesignDoc.md

 * Users should not be able to have duplicate usernames, and each has their own shopping cart that only they can change.
 * The shopping cart is refreshed whenever the user logs in and before checking out
 * Refreshing the cart checks the quantity in the cart against the quantity in the inventory to verify that the transaction can proceed, and updates the price if necessary

-### Roadmap of Enhancements

-* Add images to each Pokémon Card
-* Add Sales Statistics to the admin's page

 ## Application Domain